cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 A good way to handle this diversity is, upon decoding, to widen the representation size of all NaNs to a common size, often double precision ({{IEEE754}} binary64), before applying getpayload/setpayload.
+The inverse to the narrowing performed by preferred serialization, this widening operation successively adds the necessary one bits to the exponent and trailing zero bits to the payload to build the next longer form until the desired size for the NaN has been reached.

 ## Additional CDE Constraint from Basic Serialization